National League play-offs 2023: Fixtures, dates & teams in contention

 facebooktwitterreddit

-Gaining promotion to the lowest division of the Football League is notoriously difficult, with only the champions able to do so automatically.
+Gaining promotion to League Two is notoriously difficult, with only the champions able to do so automatically.

 The six teams below them are forced to contest the play-offs, with only one of those sides able to move up a division too.